Yolantele/ML-data-clasifier/README.md

 **2. Augmenting data**

-- Treating Boolean-like field value overwrrides - fields of 2 options of strings become integers - 0, 1
+- Treating Boolean-like field value overwrrides - fields of 2 options of strings become integers - `0` and `1`
 - Fields such as `pureOrMixed` string values of `pure` and `mixed` become integers 1 or 0 to be set later as continuous variables in tabular learner
 - Prefilling the fields where possible - such as waste `description` field, prefilled with `euralCodeDescription` when underdefined

-**3. Creating 3 sets of data: train, validate and test data **
+**3. Creating 3 sets of data: train, validate and test data**

 - loaded to pandas DataFrame
 - for training of ML model - uses train and validation data with rich fields